scipopt/gcg/doc/resources/users/misc/exec-args.md

 # Command Line Arguments {#exec-args}

-GCG can be started from the command line without the @ref menu "interactive menu".
+GCG can be started from the command line without the @ref interactive-menu "interactive menu".
 For example, this is used by @ref u1 "Use Case 1" of the @ref users "Users Guide".
 The following arguments can be used when executing GCG: